Moshe-jpg/custom-employee-tracker/README.md

 # Custom Employee Tracker

-### Track update, & add employees & roles to your employee database using the command line
+### Track, update, & add employees & roles to your employee database using the command line